Ed-Fi-Exchange-OSS/Meadowlark/docs/DOCKER.md

 A better approach is to startup a new set of containers in a single network together, completely independent from the "Local Dev" containers.
-For that, you can use the "production-like" [docker-compose.yml](../Meadowlark-js/docker-compose.yml) file.
-This single file stitches together the Meadowlark API, OpenSearch, MongoDB, and the Debezium/Kafka containers.
+For that, you can use the local [docker-compose.yml](../Meadowlark-js/docker-compose.yml) file.
+This single file stitches together the Meadowlark API, OpenSearch, and MongoDB.
 Note that this does not support PostgreSQL at this time, because PostgreSQL is temporarily de-prioritized.
+The file also contains commented out code for running Debezium and Kafka; the code was left commented because the data were not flowing, and configuring the correct data flow is not important for the current release milestone.

 Again the main package.json has a few useful shortcut commands: